wso2-attic/choreo-examples/b2c-apps/pet-care-app/README.md

 3. When the application is deployed successfully you will get an url in the section **Web App URL**.
 4. Copy and paste the url as the **SIGN-IN-REDIRECT-URL** and **SIGN-OUT-REDIRECT-URL** in the config.json in **step 3.2**.
 5. Navigate to **Configs & Secrets** section on the left navigation menu.
-6. Click edit on the secret, webapp-configs you created.
+6. On the secret, webapp-configs you created, click the **edit icon** on the right side corner.
 7. Provide the config.json content and click **Save**.

 &nbsp;<br>